Estimated reading time: 4 minutes

 By doing this, couples learn to cooperate with each other in a friendly way about their sexual desires.
 And the pay-off is they get better and braver at negotiating new sexual practices.

 Esther Perel, one of the world’s insightful voices on couples and sexuality across cultures, suggests you ask yourself whether your sexual communication is open, easy and fluent or whether you’d describe it as tense, maybe even a power struggle.
 If it’s the latter, don’t lose hope.
 It just means you need to learn better skills in this area.

 Myth Three: Happy couples avoid rough patches & never want to leave

 Life is full of rough patches, sometimes deep ruts which cannot be avoided.
 Many happy couples do have thoughts of leaving, especially after a nasty fight – it’s a common response to rough patches.
 They can feel like threats to our relationship and/or our self.
-Evolution has wired our nervous systems for fight, flight or freeze/appease responses in the face of threats.
+Evolution has wired our nervous systems for fight, flight, freeze, submit & cling responses in the face of threats.
 These are knee-jerk reactions which we can train ourselves to over-ride.

 By learning to over-ride their knee-jerk responses, happy couples have nasty fights less often, and so they think of leaving less often.
 They stubbornly outlast their problems.

 If you can reach out and hold onto each other as you face life’s rough patches together, every difficulty you face can make the bond of trust and love between you stronger.
 Avoid avoiding difficult subjects.
 This is the doorway into greater happiness, better mental and physical health, more secure, resilient and confident adults and more loving partnerships and families.

 There is now a science behind what makes healthy relationships.
 Susan Johnson and Helen Fisher show that brain scans tell us that some lover’s brains, those who have been together a long time, respond in the same way, with the same excitement as those of new lovers to pictures of or touch from their beloved.
 This is the powerful effect a strong bond has on our bodies.